Tulip-Dev/tulip/doc/user/workspace.rst

   * |icon_wsm_label_font_set|: Change the default label font.

-  When clicked on, some of these icons will change to adapt to the present situation, by either alterning between two versions for the toogle buttons, or by indicating the color or the font choosed.
+  When clicked on, some of these icons will change to adapt to the current situation, by either alterning between two versions for the toogle buttons, or by indicating the color or the chosen font.

-* The second element is the menu displayed with a right-click.
+* The second element is the contextual menu displayed on a right click.

   .. image:: _images/i_workspace_rclick.png
     :width: 297

-  By default, the options are in two submenus : *View* et *Augmented display*.
+  By default, the options are divided in two parts : *View* et *Augmented display*.

-  * *Force redraw*: Update the graph displayed.
+  * *Force redraw*: update the graph displayed.

-  * *Center view*: Reset the camera position.
+  * *Center view*: reset the camera position.

-  * *Use orthogonal projection*: Switch to orthogonal projection to true perspective.
+  * *Use orthogonal projection*: switch to orthogonal projection to true perspective.

-  * *Take snapshot*: Take a screenshot.
+  * *Take snapshot*: take a screenshot.

-  * *Show overview*: Display/hide the overview in the upper-left of the window.
+  * *Show overview*: display/hide the overview in the bottom right corner of the window.

-  * *Show quick access bar*: Display/Hide the quick access bar.
+  * *Show quick access bar*: display/hide the quick access bar.

-  * *Use Z ordering*: Adapt the display priority according to the Z position.
+  * *Use Z ordering*: adapt the display priority according to the Z position.

-  * *Grid display parameters*: Open the grid setup wizard.
+  * *Grid display parameters*: open the grid setup wizard.

-  When the right-click is done on an edge or a node, a new submenu appears displaying the object name and offers to select the node/edge (*Select*), add it to the current selection (*Toggle selection*) or to delete it (*Delete*).
+  When right clicking is on an edge or a node, an other part appears displaying the object name and offers to select the node/edge (*Select*), add it to the current selection (*Toggle selection*) or to delete it (*Delete*).

   |i_workspace_rclick_edge|    |i_workspace_rclick_node|